Code-Institute-Submissions/the-ginger-trader/README.md

 # introduction

-This project has been created so that the ginger trader handywoman business can boost sales of their services by highlighting the serices offered and by showcasing previous projects alongside client testimonials.
+This project has been created so that the ginger trader handywoman business can boost sales of their services by highlighting the services offered and by showcasing previous projects alongside client testimonials.

 The site provides contact details and a form so customers can quickly and easily contact the business